 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

-If are treating a vaginal infection, your sexual partner may also need to take metronidazole (even if no symptoms are present) or you could become reinfected.
+If you are treating a vaginal infection, your sexual partner may also need to take Flagyl ER (even if no symptoms are present) or you could become reinfected.

 Store at room temperature away from moisture and heat.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?